7 Best Python Libraries for Data Science Job You Should Explore

-Every Python developers will agree with me if I say, if Python is different (might be superior for solving the various problem), because of its open source libraries available.
+Every Python developer will agree with me if I say, that Python is different (might be superior for solving the various problem), because of its open-source libraries available.

 Why write code from scratch if you have a code already available to start with?